Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 - `opa-client/opaClient.ts`: Provides the OpaClient class for communication with the OPA server.

 To integrate this OPA wrapper with your Backstage instance, you need to first follow the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.

+## I am using the legacy backend system

 Then, make the following changes to the `packages/backend/src/plugins/permission.ts` file in your Backstage project.
 You can replace the contents with something like the following, this allows for flexible policy evaluation and the ability to use multiple OPA policies for different resource types.